Teegalasaketh/Real-Time-Object-Detection-And-Tracking-Using-Image-Processing/README.md

 ## 📄 License

-This project is for educational and deve
+This project is for educational and development